-Year after year, thousands of people in North Carolina buy, sell or refinance their home.
-A lot of these transactions have a simple line item for an appraisal.
-Most lenders still call for a local expert because the stakes are so high, even though there are a multiplying number of automated home valuation systems that might appear to be more practical than an appraisal.
-Is securing a mortgage the only reason to get an appraisal?
-Are there other situations when the services of a licensed, independent real estate professional might be beneficial?
-You bet there are.
+Every year, thousands of people in North Carolina buy, sell or refinance their home.
+A lot of these transactions consist of a simple line item for an appraisal.
+Nearly all lenders still want a local expert because the stakes are very high, even though there are a growing number of automated home valuation processes that might appear to be more economical than an appraisal.
+Is securing a mortgage the only reason to acquire an appraisal?
+Are there additional cases when the services of a licensed, independent real estate professional might be helpful?
+Of course there are.

 It's possible you're paying too much in property taxes if you reside in an area where property values have declined.
-Ad Valorem taxes are based upon a previous assessment of your house, so if values have gone down in your area, you can appeal your assessment and save money.
+Ad Valorem taxes are determined by a previous assessment of your house, so if values have declined in your neighborhood, you can challenge your assessment and save money.
 When building your case, an appraisal from us is your best evidence.
-We can assist you in appealing your tax assessment.
+At James Earp Appraisal Service, we're capable of assisting you in disputing your tax assessment.

-When the amount being loaned to the home buyeris more than 80% of the actual value of the real estate, nearly all lenders ask buyers to take out this supplemental insurance plan.
-That policy is Private Mortgage Insurance, or PMI.
-This added payment is often lumped into the monthly mortgage payment and is soon forgotten.
-This is unfortunate because PMI becomes unnecessary when the remainder of the loan - whether through market appreciation or principal pay down - dips below the 80% level.
-In fact, the Homeowners Protection Act (HPA) of 1998 was passed by the United States Congress requiring lenders to do away with the PMI installments when the loan-to-value ratio conditions have been met.
+Private Mortgage Insurance, or PMI, is an additional insurance policy that almost all lenders ask homeowners to buy when the amount being loaned to the home buyer is more than 80% of the actual value of the property.
+This added payment is often bundled into the monthly mortgage payment and is promptly forgotten.
+PMI is unnecessary when the remainder of the loan - whether through market appreciation or principal pay down - goes below the 80% level, making this very unfortunate.
+In fact, the United States Congress passed a law in 1998 (the Homeowners Protection Act of 1998) that requires lenders to do away with the PMI installments when the loan-to-value ratio conditions have been met.

-James Earp Appraisal Service will produce a statement regarding the value of your home, and the expense of the home valuation can often be recovered in a short amount of time because you'll no longer be paying the PMI.
+If you'd like to get rid of PMI, James Earp Appraisal Service can produce a statement regarding the value of your home.
+The cost of the home valuation can usually be regained in a short amount of time because you'll no longer be paying the PMI.

-A divorce is a very horrible experience for the parties involved, and it is often further complicated by the strenuous decision of who gets the property.
-Regardless of the circumstances, it's a good idea to get an appraisal from James Earp Appraisal Service so both parties are fully aware of the true market value of their house.
+A divorce is often complicated by the hard decision of who keeps the home, and it can be an especially daunting occurrence for both parties.
+It's a good idea to get an appraisal from James Earp Appraisal Service so both parties are completely aware of the true market value of their home, regardless of the circumstances.

-The parties will have a better idea of what price to set, if they want to sell the home.
-And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've gotten a fair assessment.
+The parties will have a good idea of what price to set, if they want to sell the home.
+And if a "buyout" is the chosen option, both parties will feel like they've received a fair evaluation.

-The death of a loved one is a difficult time in life, and settling an estate from a death, or probate, often requires an appraisal to establish Fair Market Value for the residential property involved.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, guaranteeing the highest degree of discretion.
+Losing a loved one is a painful time in life, and settling an estate from a death, or probate, often entails an appraisal to establish Fair Market Value for the residential property involved.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, ensuring the fullest degree of discretion.

-Most Americans do not have dedicated estate planners or executors to take care of these issues, unlike wealthy individuals.
-A home or other property often makes up an unequal share of the total estate value, so knowing the true worth of the real estate at hand is of essential importance to ensuring disputing parties walk away knowing they've received an honest deal.
+Most Americans do not have dedicated estate planners or executors to handle these affairs, unlike wealthier individuals.
+And seeing that a home or other property often makes up a disproportionate share of the total estate value, understanding the true worth of the real estate at hand is of significant importance to ensuring disputing parties walk away knowing they've received a fair deal.

-Employee relocation can be a stressful event, and we understand.
-That's why we take great care in organizing a convenient appointment time for the appraisal inspection.
-During our detailed inspection, we suggest relocating employees to provide feedback on the positive characteristics of their property, as well as information about any current sales or listings in their neighborhood that they want considered.
+Employee relocation is a stressful event, and we understand.
+That being said, we take great care in establishing a convenient appointment time for the appraisal inspection.
+We encourage relocating employees to provide feedback on the positive attributes of their property, along with information about any new sales or listings in their area that they want considered during our detailed inspection.

-Close on your home quickly — at the right price
+Sell your home quickly — for the right price

-Whether you want to sell your home on your own or use the assistance of a real estate agent, a professional appraisal will help you make a better educated decision regarding your selling price.
-An appraiser has no vested interest in what amount the house sells for, unlike real estate agents.
-Our fees depend on our efforts to finish the appraisal report and and aren't related to the sales price.
+A professional appraisal can help you make a more informed decision regarding your selling price, whether you decide to sell your home on your own or use the assistance of a real estate agent.
+Apart from a real estate agent, an appraiser has no vested interest in what price the house sells for.
+Our fees aren't a percentage of the sales price, but rather they depend on our efforts to finish the appraisal report.